In this article, we’ll explore the recruitment process when it comes to both internal and external recruitment.

 With today’s rapid expansion and market growth, many new positions and opportunities are appearing.
 This past year has seen a boom in jobs, leading to a labor shortage.
-If companies want to successfully thrive and compete in this ever-expanding environment, they will have to carefully plan their recruitment process.
+If companies want to successfully thrive and compete in this ever-expanding environment, they will have to pay careful attention to improving their recruitment process.

 Sooner or later, managers will need to consider their recruitment strategies to fill up the needed positions.
 When facing this challenge, managers typically encounter a trade-off between promoting from within or to externally hire new employees to fill up the needed positions.
 Let’s examine both options and see which decision you should make to successfully thrive with today’s fierce market competition.

-The internal recruitment process refers to promoting and assigning tasks to employees from within the same organization to higher positions rather than bringing in new talent.
+What is internal recruitment?
+The internal recruitment process refers to promoting employees from within the same organization to higher positions rather than bringing in new talent.

 - Saving money and time: One of the most notable advantages of this recruitment process is the lower costs.
 By promoting your pre-existing employees, you save all the money and time attached to searching, interviewing, and selecting suitable new candidates.